nirs/blkhash/README.md

     git submodule init
     git submodule update

-Create virtual environment for running python tests:
+Create virtual environment:

     python3 -m venv ~/venv/blkhash
     source ~/venv/blkhash/bin/activate
-    pip install pytest
+    pip install meson pytest
     deactivate

+To build or run tests, you need to enter the virtual environment:

+    source ~/venv/blkhash/bin/activate

+When you are done, you can exit from the virtual environment:

+    deactivate

 ## Building

-To build the blksum tool run:
+To build debug version run:

-    make
+    meson setup build
+    meson compile -C build

+To build release version:

+    meson setup release --buildtype release
+    meson compile -C release

+Instead of specifying the directory, you can run the command inside the build directory:

+    cd debug
+    meson compile

 ## Running the tests

-Enter the virtual environment to run the tests:

-    source ~/venv/blkhash/bin/activate

-To run all tests run:
+To run all tests using the debug build:

+    meson test -C debug

+Instead of specifying the directory, you can run the command inside the build directory:

+    cd debug
-    make test
+    meson test

+To see verbose test output use:

+    meson test -C debug -v

-To run specific blksum tests, you can use pytest:
+To run specific blksum tests, use pytest directly:

+    meson -C debug compile
     pytest -v -k sha1-sparse

+pytest uses the debug build by default.
+If you want to test the release build, or installed blksum executable, specify the path to the executable in the environment:

+    meson compile -C release
+    BLKSUM=release/blksum pytest

 To run only blkhash tests:

-   ./blkhash_test

-To exit the virtual environment:

-    deactivate

-Or exit from the shell used for development.
+   meson compile -C debug
+   debug/blkhash_test

 ## License